Qualification: BA (Hons)

 Declaration of criminal convictions

-This is a regulated course that requires declaration of criminal convictions.
+This is a regulated course that requires a declaration of criminal convictions.
 Please visit our criminal convictions web page for more information.

 What you will study